Course Code | CHC50113 |

 In particular, you will gain hands-on skills and experience in:

-Smart Classroom means the teacher will not always be physically present and may teach via video conferencing.
+*Smart Classroom means the teacher will not always be physically present and may teach via video conferencing.
 This will alternate between campuses.
-You will still be required to attend your local campus.
+You will still be required to attend the campus.

 Following the completion of this course, you may choose to continue study in the education industry at Bachelor level in Early Years or Primary Education.
 You may be able to apply for credit for prior learning with your chosen university or TAFE.